stackforge/fuel-docs/devdocs/develop/custom-bootstrap-node.rst

  ``/var/www/nailgun/bootstraps/active`` folder.
  The bootstrap location can be changed in the future releases.

-To modify a bootsrtap, use one of the following options:
+To modify a bootstrap, use one of the following options:

 * Create a custom image for bootstrap to replace the default one.